-When you make your appointment, our staff will explain what you’ll need to bring with you to your first visit – including paperwork, and any prior X-rays and test results.
+When you make your appointment, our staff will explain what you’ll need to bring with you to your first visit – including paperwork, any prior X-rays, and test results.
 Be sure to schedule your appointment for a time that works for you.
 If you’re coming from out of the area, we will find a convenient time that allows for travel.
 If you prefer to arrive the night before your appointment, we can recommend accommodations near our office.

 HIP OR KNEE EVALUATION